Psybernetic/vim-cheatsheet/README.md

 b # jump to beginning of previous word (includes punctuation marks) B # jump to begining of previous word (ignores/skips punctuations) 0 # (zero) jump to beginning of line
-^ # jump to first non-blank character of line
+^ # jump to first non-whitespace character of line
 $ # jump to end of line
 % # jump to matching bracket i.e. '(' ')' or '{' '}' or '[' ']'
 gg # jump to beginning of first line of file. prefix with number to jump to specific line - 5gg jumps to line 5